olson-sean-k/wax/README.md

 Character classes have limited utility on their own, but compose well with [repetitions](#repetitions).

-### Alternatives
+### Alternations

-Alternatives match an arbitrary sequence of one or more comma separated sub-globs delimited by curly braces `{...,...}`.
-For example, `{a?c,x?z,foo}` matches any of the sub-globs `a?c`, `x?z`, or `foo`.
-Alternatives may be arbitrarily nested and composed with [repetitions](#repetitions).
+Alternations match an arbitrary sequence of one or more comma separated sub-globs delimited by curly braces `{...,...}`.
+For example, `{a?c,x?z,foo}` matches any of the alternative globs `a?c`, `x?z`, or `foo`.
+Alternations may be arbitrarily nested and composed with [repetitions](#repetitions).

-Alternatives form a single capture group regardless of the contents of their sub-globs.
-This capture is formed from the complete match of the sub-glob, so if the alternative `{a?c,x?z}` matches `abc`, then the captured text will be `abc` (**not** `b`).
-Alternatives can be used to group captures using a single sub-glob, such as `{*.{go,rs}}` to capture an entire file name with a particular extension or `{???}` to group a sequence of exactly-one wildcards.
+Alternations form a single capture group regardless of the contents of their sub-globs.
+This capture is formed from the complete match of the sub-glob, so if the alternation `{a?c,x?z}` matches the path `abc`, then the captured text will be `abc` (**not** `b`).
+Alternations can be used to group captures using a single sub-glob, such as `{*.{go,rs}}` to capture an entire file name with a particular extension or `{???}` to group a sequence of exactly-one wildcards.

-Alternatives must consider adjacency rules and neighboring patterns.
+Alternations must consider adjacency rules and neighboring patterns.
 For example, `*{a,b*}` is allowed but `*{a,*b}` is not.
 Additionally, they may not contain a sub-glob consisting of a singular tree wildcard `**` and cannot root a glob expression as this could cause the expression to match or walk overlapping